Nexfinity/CakeyBot-Wiki-OLD/music/song-request-channel.md

 ### Setup

 In order to setup this feature you must have **`Manage Server`** permissions.
-You can then run the `!musicsetup` command in any channel that Cakey Bot has access to read/view messages in.
+You can then run the `/musicsetup` command in any channel that Cakey Bot has access to read/view messages in.
 If you and Cakey Bot both have the required permissions, a new channel called _`#cakey_songrequests`_ will have been created.
 In this new channel you will see a fancy embed with 6 emoji reactions added to it and a block of text with more information under it.
 Do NOT delete either of these messages.
 If you do, you will need to delete the channel and run the setup again.

 ![](<../.gitbook/assets/SS5 (2).JPG>)